fixed-spam/web/apps/base-docs/README.md

 const { CookieBanner } = pkg;
 ```

-3. add the following line:
+3. add the following line instead:
 ```
 import { CookieBanner } from '@coinbase/cookie-banner';
 ```

-NB: Do not commit this change, this is an issue in local dev only.
+NB: Do not commit this change, this issue occurs only in local development.